edreynoso/File-System-Emulator/README.md

 Running the Emulator

-Compile with: make
+Compile with:
+    make

 This will produce an executable named fs_emulator.

+Remove file with;
+    make clean

-Run the emulator by passing in a directory that contains an inodes_list file (e.g., the provided fs or empty directories): ./fs_emulator fs
+Run the emulator by passing in a directory that contains an inodes_list file (e.g., the provided fs or empty directories): ./fs_emulator empty

 Commands: